Sperm competition: Defensive adaptations

 However, there are benefits that are associated with mate-guarding.
-In a mating- guarding system, both parties, male and female, are able to directly and indirectly benefit from this.
+In a mate-guarding system, both parties, male and female, are able to directly and indirectly benefit from this.
 For instance, females can indirectly benefit from being protected by a mate.
 The females can appreciate a decrease in predation and harassment from other males while being able to observe her male counterpart.
 This will allow her to recognize particular traits that she finds ideal so that she'll be able to find another male that emulates those qualities.
 In polygynous relationships, the dominant male of the community benefits because he has the best fertilization success.
 Communities can include 30 up to 100 females and, compared to the other males, will greatly increase his chances of mating success.

 Males who have successfully courted a potential mate will attempt to keep them out of sight of other males before copulation.
 One way organisms accomplish this is to move the female to a new location.
 Certain butterflies, after enticing the female, will pick her up and fly her away from the vicinity of potential males.
-In other insects, the males will release a pheromone in order to make their mate unattractive to other males or the pheromone masks her scent completely.
-Certain crickets will participate in a loud courtship until the female accepts his gesture and then it suddenly becomes silent.
+In other insects, the males will release a pheromone in order to make their mate unattractive to other males, or to mask her scent completely.
+The male of certain cricket species will court a female loudly, until she accepts his gesture, when he suddenly becomes silent.
 Some insects, prior to mating, will assume tandem positions to their mate or position themselves in a way to prevent other males from attempting to mate with that female.
 The male checkerspot butterfly has developed a clever method in order to attract and guard a mate.
 He will situate himself near an area that possesses valuable resources that the female needs.
 He will then drive away any males that come near and this will greatly increase his chances of copulation with any female that comes to that area.

 In post-copulatory mate-guarding males are trying to prevent other males from mating with the female that they have mated with already.
 For example, male millipedes in Costa Rica will ride on the back of their mate letting the other males know that she's taken.
 Japanese beetles will assume a tandem position to the female after copulation.
 This can last up to several hours allowing him to ward off any rival males giving his sperm a high chance to fertilize that female's egg.
 These, and other, types of methods have the male playing defense by protecting his mate.
 Elephant seals are known to engage in bloody battles in order to retain their title as dominant male so that they are able to mate with all the females in their community.